 7. Blanket Hornpipe

 There is probably no way to use this in seriousness or discreetly, but there you have it.

-“Grounsils” are foundation timbers, so "on the floor.”
+“Grounsils” are foundation timbers, so this phrase means “to have sex on the floor.”

-Similar to “amorous congress" in that this was a gentler term suitable for even the noble classes to use, even if they only whispered it.
+Similar to “amorous congress,” this euphemism was a gentler term suitable for the upper classes to use, even if they only whispered it.

-“Flyers" being shoes, this is "dressed, or without going to bed.”
+“Flyers” were shoes, so this phrase describes having sex while still dressed, or “without going to bed.”

 A woman who sleeps with soldiers coming in at port is said to “make a lobster kettle” of herself.